92arpitgoyal/ag-blog/src/pages/about.md

     weight: -1
     title: About
     include: false
 description: Hi, I'm Arpit Goyal.
-UX consultant at Maverick.io, Jaipur.
-I prefer to introduce myself as "Engineer with an eye for design"
+Product Manager based out of Jaipur, India.
+I prefer to introduce myself as an "Engineer with an eye for design"

 ---
-**Hi, I'm Arpit Goyal.** UX consultant at [Maverick.io](https://www.maverick.io), Jaipur.
-After graduating with Information technology as major, I worked for startups where I honed my design style and product sensibility.
+**Hi, I'm Arpit Goyal.** Product Manager based out of Jaipur, India.
+After graduating with an Information technology major, I worked for startups where I honed my design style and product sensibility.

-After my internship with Digital agency [Parallel Labs](https://parallellabs.io/), I developed a great interest in Design and it continued and increased with my work at [Townscript](https://www.townscript.com) and [WebEngage](https://webengage.com) as part of core product team.
+After my internship with Digital agency [Parallel Labs](https://parallellabs.io/), I developed a great interest in Design and it continued and increased with my work at [Townscript](https://www.townscript.com) and [WebEngage](https://webengage.com) as part of the core product team.

-As a hobby, I write about design, tech choices and product manager best practices, look forward to you reading and your views.
+As a hobby, I write about design, tech choices and product management best practices, look forward to your reading and your views.

 _Thank You for reading!_